vigilantserb/MovieBrowser/README.md

 <img src="https://imgur.com/XGBGM1v.jpg" width="350">

 #### 2. My lists holds two types of lists, watched and to be watched lists.
 Locally hosted on users phone.
+Each can be swiped left to reveal additional options such as moving the movie to the other list and deleting

 <img src="https://imgur.com/lUr7Fbu.jpg" width="250"><img src="https://imgur.com/YfBqnYt.jpg" width="250"><img src="https://imgur.com/SAEu4AH.jpg" width="250">